guidugli/ansible-role-sudo/README.md

 Ansible Role: sudo
 =========

-An Ansible Role that install and configure sudo on RHEL/CentOS, Fedora and Debian/Ubuntu.
+An Ansible Role that install and do basic configuration of sudo on RHEL/CentOS, Fedora and Debian/Ubuntu.

 Requirements
 ------------